-[person's name] has died...

-- ...I'll tell you more when I feel able to. - ...It is too soon for us to talk about how they died. - ...I don't want to say any more at the moment. - ...It looks like they might have taken their own life - ...We cannot imagine what happened.
-The police think they may have taken their own life, but we don't know yet. - ...We think it was intentional.
-We know they had thought about it before and we hoped that they'd find a way through their problems.
+[person's name] has died... ...I'll tell you more when I feel able to. ...It is too soon for us to talk about how they died. ...I don't want to say any more at the moment.

+...It looks like they might have taken their own life.

+...We cannot imagine what happened.
+The police think they may have taken their own life, but we don't know yet. ...We think it was intentional.
+We know they had thought about it before.